Updated 20th January 2023.

 Our practice acknowledges patients may rarely require access to their medical records.
 We require you to put this request in writing to the practice principal at Walker Street Doctors or to discuss the reason with your regular GP and our practice will respond within a reasonable time frame.
 There may be a cost associated with this.

 From time to time, we will ask you to verify that your personal information held by our practice is correct and current.
-You may also request that we correct or update your information, and you should make such requests in writing to your doctor or the practice principal.
+You may also request that we correct or update your information, and you should make such requests in writing to your doctor or the the practice principal.

 We take complaints and concerns regarding privacy seriously.
 You should express any privacy concerns you may have in writing.
 We will then attempt to resolve it in accordance with our resolution procedure. email@example.com is the best email address to use, or alternatively our street address is Suite 601/ 121 Walker St, North Sydney, NSW 2060.